‘What Moseley Means to Me’

 An article about G Reeves and his first job at W H Smith’s in Moseley.

-There are also pictures of the W H Smith’s building today showing the original inscription above the shop.
+There is also an article on the W H Smith’s Building showing the building today with the original inscription above the shop still surviving.

 ‘Sorrento Memories’ is a talk that Josie Wall gave to a Local History Group meeting in 2013.